 In many countries, big corporations have started exploring and extracting oil from the seas.
+It is called black gold for a reason.
+The economies of several countries depend on oil industries.

 Some of the pros and cons of crude oil are: